sarhuang/Escape/README.md

 # Escape
+For my undergraduate coding class.
 Reading in a file of room descriptions, the player can look and navigate through rooms to find the exit.

 __Controls:__